dschow/tuxedobot/README.md

 2. Connect to Twitch, using the Twitch Username you will want the bot to run on.
 3. Save the text after **oauth:**

-When the Tuxedo Bot runs for the first time it will ask you to enter basic information it will use to create a config file.
+When the Tuxedo Bot runs for the first time it will ask you to enter basic information that the bot will use to create a config file.
 This OAuth token will be one of the things you will need to provide to run the bot.

 ## Setup
 Navigate to the **src** directory and run the following command to build the bot: